 This is the third installment of a series of articles, in which I take a look back at some of the new games I've played and explored in the past year.
 Our featured category for this article is: Strategy Games.

 I didn't get to play all the strategy games that appeared in 2011, but this year certainly introduced me to some fantastic strategy games, both new releases as well as a couple of games from the couple of years leading up to this one.
-If I had to pick a favourite of all the new strategy games I learned this year, London and Egizia would be the leading contenders, but really all of the games listed here are excellent.
+If I had to pick a favourite of all the new strategy games I learned this year, London (first edition) and Egizia would be the leading contenders, but really all of the games listed here are excellent.
 Of the strategy games you learned this year, what was your favourite?

-London is a two to four player game that tells the story of the rebuilding of the city of London after the Great Fire of 1666.
+London (first edition) is a two to four player game that tells the story of the rebuilding of the city of London after the Great Fire of 1666.
 In the world of modern game design, they don't get much better than Martin Wallace, and he's really produced something quite spectacular with this game.

 At its heart, London is a card game in which players ‘rebuild’ the various London boroughs they control, balancing their desire to build extensive boroughs and impressive buildings with the challenges of finance, overcrowding and poverty.
 The player who most successfully manages these various tensions will earn the most victory points and be declared the winner.